shesha-io/docs.shesha/docs/fundamentals/notifications.md

 # Notifications

-The sending of notifications via SMS, Email or other channels (e.g. mobile Push, WhatsApp) is a common requirement within enterprise applications.
+Enterprise applications often need to send notifications through various channels such as SMS, Email, mobile Push, or WhatsApp.

-Shesha therefore provides strong capabilities which make it easy to send out notifications in a scalable, fault-tolerant and auditable manner.
+To cater to this need, Shesha offers robust and user-friendly features for sending notifications.
+These features are designed to be scalable, fault-tolerant, and auditable, ensuring reliable and efficient notification delivery.
 Shesha's notification framework provides the following benefits:

 1. Supports queuing of notifications and automated retries in case of failure (e.g. network or gateway unavailability)
 1. Provides an audit trail with visibility of all the notifications sent out